 Glue it to the sock form body.

-Find the center front and glue the nose on.
+Find the center front and glue the wood bead nose on.

-After the nose is glued on use a fork to fluff the beard around the nose.
+After the nose is hot glued on using a fork to fluff the beard around the wooden ball nose.

-The final step is making the hat.
-Cut the hat out of felt using the PDF pattern available above .
-Once the hat is cut out there is a trick to “rolling” it to get the correct shape and size.
+The final step is making the gnome hat.
+Cut the hat out of felt using the PDF pattern available above.
+Once the hat is cut out there is a trick to “rolling” it to get the correct cone shape and size.
 Start rolling and shaping from the shorter side towards the longer side and glue or hand sew the hat closed.

 Gluing on the hat and pompom.